Feldenkrais Method

 Promotion of efficient movement

-By teaching you to identify and correct inefficient movement patterns, the Feldenkrais Method promotes efficiency, which ultimately makes movement easier and more enjoyable.
+By teaching you to identify and correct inefficient movement patterns, the this promotes efficiency, which ultimately makes movement easier and more enjoyable, per research from the National Center for Complementary and Integrative Health.

 How the Feldenkrais Method Promotes Healing

-Apart from enhancing movement, the Feldenkrais Method plays a significant role in healing several conditions.
+Apart from enhancing movement, the the plays a significant role in healing several conditions.

 Assistance in injury recovery